Making Carers Count - Adult carers from under-represented groups

 Wandsworth Carers' Centre

 Wandsworth Carers’ Centre has been operating in Southwest London since 1995 working with and for carers.
-We offer a wide range of services including specialist support for carers of people with mental health problems, dementia, learning disability, neurological conditions, autistic spectrum disorder and Asian carers.
-We also offer advice, information & advocacy, counselling, massage and back care and access to respite.
+We offer a wide range of services including specialist support for carers of people with mental health problems, dementia, learning disability, neurological conditions, autistic spectrum disorder, substance misuse issues and Asian carers.
+We also offer advice, information & advocacy, counselling, massage, back care, warm spaces, a supper club and access to respite.

-- Better identification and support given to male carers
+- Provide better identification and support to male carers

-- Health and Social Care professionals having increased understanding and ability to support male carers
+- Encourage health and social care professionals to have increased understanding and ability to support male carers

-- A range of support group activities that are available for male carers
+- Deliver a range of support group activities and information resources that are available for male carers and support their needs

 Perth & Kinross Association of Voluntary Service